twistlock/sa-hunter/README.md

         "providerIAM":
             {
-                "aws": "AWS role granted to this serviceaccount via the 'eks.amazonaws.com/role-arn' annotation, if exists" "gke": "GCP service account binded to this serviceaccount via the 'iam.gke.io/gcp-service-account' annotation, if exists"
+                "aws": "AWS role granted to this serviceaccount via the 'eks.amazonaws.com/role-arn' annotation, if exists" "gcp": "GCP service account binded to this serviceaccount via the 'iam.gke.io/gcp-service-account' annotation, if exists"
             },
         "roles": [
             {